-The MNPD Crime Lab Evidence Receiving Unit (ERU) receives evidence daily from the MNPD Property and Evidence Section.
-They deliver evidence that has been requested for analysis by The District Attorney’s Office, Detectives and Officers.
+The Crime Lab Evidence Receiving Unit receives evidence daily from the Property and Evidence Section.
+They deliver evidence that has been requested for analysis by the District Attorney’s Office, detectives and officers.

-Once the evidence arrives at the Crime Lab, ERU personnel ensure it is properly sealed and packaged before being accepted.
-ERU will then enter the case information into our Laboratory Information Management System (LIMS).
-The evidence is temporarily housed in one of two ERU vaults until distribution.
+Once the evidence arrives at the Crime Lab, personnel ensure it is properly sealed and packaged before being accepted.
+Then they will enter the case information into our Laboratory Information Management System.
+The evidence is temporarily housed in one of two vaults until distribution.
 A forensic unit will then be notified of the new request and evidence to be processed.
-The scientist or technician will then come to ERU to take custody of the evidence assigned to them.
-Once all tests have been completed, the evidence (where applicable) is checked back in to the ERU and returned to MNPD Property & Evidence.
+The scientist or technician will then take custody of the evidence assigned to them.
+Once all tests have been completed, the evidence (where applicable) is checked back in to the Unit and returned to the Property and Evidence Section.